crtr0/crtr0/README.md

 # Carter Rabasa (he/him)

-## UPDATE
+## UPDATE (1/2/2023)

-After a long post-Twilio sabbatical, I'm jumping back into startups!
+After a long post-Twilio sabbatical, I'm jumping back into serving developers!
 If you're looking for a Marketing or Developer Relations leader, let's talk.

 ## tl;dr